 Over time, if two people can express their distress to one another openly and without judgment, and then find ways to repair this in compassionate and loving ways, it can create a bond that allows each person to know more securely that they will be able to withstand the challenges of a long life together.

 Where do you see this as true in your life?
 Who have you experienced this kind of secure-base-building rupture and repair?
-Do you have an opportunity to create this now?

 #posttraumaticstress #trauma #resilience #neuroplasticity #anxiety #mentalhealth